 September 26, 1933

-Companions, I have on a few occasions received word from members of the ES and from a few members of the KTMG throughout the world, asking for directions in training.
+I have on a few occasions received word from members of the ES [Esoteric Section] and from a few members of the KTMG throughout the world, asking for directions in training.
 The phrase ran in substance in one communication: "Dear G. de P., cannot you give us some esoteric training in the ES and the KTMG so that we can live by it?
 The teachings themselves are beautiful and helpful, but I would like to know a few rules showing me how to live."

-Companions, you know me well enough to realize that I would not say an unkind word about anyone, yet I will tell you frankly that I was hurt, and have been hurt, when receiving these communications, which although not numerous yet do reach me from time to time.
+You know me well enough to realize that I would not say an unkind word about anyone, yet I will tell you frankly that I was hurt, and have been hurt, when receiving these communications, which although not numerous yet do reach me from time to time.
 They have amounted all told to about ten, possibly twelve; and I will now tell you why I have been somewhat distressed.
 What these dear people were really after was instructions in what they thought was yoga training.
 What they really craved was hatha yoga exercises.
 They wanted instructions as to concentrating the mind at certain hours, and to be shown the best way of doing it, and to be told what positions the body should take, and to be given astrological instructions as to concentrating in the proper planetary positions, and so forth.

 Now I will tell you something really important, and I ask your most earnest attention.
 Your pledge, if you will only live it, and not merely talk about it, will be all the training that your mind and heart and imagination can possibly understand and follow.
 "Live the life and you will know the doctrine."
 Live the life and you will achieve masterhood.
 The whole effort in our ES today is exactly the same as what it was in HPB's Esoteric School, for hers and ours are one and have always been the same.
 The ES is a distinct school of training in chelaship and is an attempt to develop our students so that by living the life they may grow inwardly, so that they may develop their spiritual and intellectual and psychical faculties and powers.
 I will tell you frankly and once and for all that you will never develop these powers by any yoga practices whatsoever — never!
 It simply cannot be done.
 It is a running after will-o'-the-wisps of faulty imagination.
 This is my only objection, as it was KT's, to these itinerant yogis from the East traveling around and teaching yoga — usually for a price.
 The doctrines of the Vedanta that they teach are usually beautiful as doctrines; and if they are the teachings of the genuine Vedanta these teachings are unquestionably fine.
-If they are of the genuine Vedanta of the adwaita cycle, they are mostly our own doctrines; but these doctrines by themselves and without the esoteric keys that are given in the ES do not emphasize the need of ethical living, of noble thinking translated into noble action.
+If they are of the genuine Vedanta of the advaita cycle, they are mostly our own doctrines; but these doctrines by themselves and without the esoteric keys do not emphasize the need of ethical living, of noble thinking translated into noble action.
 And I will tell you that if you follow the pledge which HPB gave to us, and which we now have, you will have all the yoga exercise that you can possibly manage to take care of.
 Certain ones of the higher yoga exercises are good and are occasionally followed by our Masters' own chelas for specific and particular reasons; but usually, if not always, they are followed in the cases of less advanced chelas whose lower principles are so strong that they need particular subjugation.